Azure/wordpress-linux-appservice/Terraform_Script_Create_WP/readme.md

 * **tf plan -var-file='dev.tfvars'** - To show changes required by the current configuration, passing in the file 'dev.tfvars' as input.
 You will be prompted for passwords for the MySQL and Wordpress installations.
 * **tf apply -var-file='dev.tfvars'** - To deploy the infrastructure, passing in the file 'dev.tfvars' as input.
 You will be prompted for passwords for the MySQL and Wordpress installations.
 Once you have checked the deployment - Confirm creation by entering 'Yes'.
 * **tf destroy -var-file='dev.tfvars'** - To destroy previously-created infrastructure.
 You will be prompted for passwords for the MySQL and Wordpress installations.
 Once you have checked the deployment - Confirm destruction by entering 'Yes'.

-**KNOWN ISSUES**
-* There is an issue with the CDN Endpoint not setting the Origin hostname to an App service properly.
-As a Temporary fix you will need to go into the CDN Endpoint settings and change the Origin Type to Web App and change the Origin hostname and host header to the Web app url that was deployed earlier (*.azurewebsites.net).
-You will also need to purge all content from the endpoint to effect the change.
-This is being investigated and a bugfix is being worked on.